can3p/blogg/README.md

 Don't create your own project though, because you already have blogg!

-To manage dependencies we will use `pipenv`, because it's closes to sanity.
-Most guides recommend local install, but only system one worked for me
+To manage dependencies we will use `pipenv`, because it's closer to sanity.
+Most guides recommend local install, but only a system one worked for me

 ~~~bash
 # ubuntu